Effective May 14, 2025

 We are pleased you have chosen Thyme Care for your telehealth needs.
 This document is intended to inform you of what you can expect of your clinician in terms of his or her credentials and in connection with your treatment via telehealth.
 After you have carefully read this document and had an opportunity to have your questions answered, certain state laws mandate that you must sign and date it before commencing services.

-Your telehealth providers's credentials.
+YOUR TELEHEALTH PROVIDER’S CREDENTIALS.
 Your provider’s credentials were made available to you before scheduling an appointment.
 If you have any questions about these credentials, please direct them to your telehealth provider.
 For those states that require it, you can find an explanation of the levels of regulation applicable to telehealth clinicians under the STATE REGULATIONS section of this document.

 IMPORTANT INFORMATION REGARDING YOUR TREATMENT BY TELEHEALTH HEALTH PROVIDERS, INCLUDING POTENTIAL RISKS AND BENEFITS.
 Thyme Care offers treatment by various types of healthcare providers via telecommunications technology (also referred to as “telehealth”).
 Our providers include physicians, nurses, and equivalent licensed professionals.
 Thyme Care coordinates care and services based on your personal needs and goals.
 Our program’s goal is to improve quality of life and address clinical needs and barriers to care.
 By joining, you agree to share information with us at the time of enrollment and afterwards so we can create your personal support plan.
 The services provided may also include chart review, remote prescribing, appointment scheduling, refill reminders, health information sharing, and non-clinical services, such as patient education.
 The electronic communication systems we use will incorporate network and software security protocols to protect the confidentiality of patient identification and imaging data and will include measures to safeguard the data and to ensure its integrity against intentional or unintentional corruption.
 There are various benefits associated with telehealth services, including improved access to care by enabling you to remain in your home while the provider consults with you, more efficient care evaluation and management, and obtaining expertise of a specialist as appropriate.
 Possible risks include delays in evaluation and treatment could occur due to deficiencies or failures of the equipment and technologies, and in rare events, our provider may determine that the transmitted information is of inadequate quality, thus necessitating a rescheduled telehealth consult or a meeting with your local primary care doctor.